 Michael Hutsteiner, born around 1590, likely was an Exulant – a protestant who was forced to leave the country, the Austrian empire.
 Probably, he migrated from the upper part of the so called “Mühlviertel” in Upper Austria to Hartmannsdorf, Saxony around the 1630s.
 First known documents mention him on 26.09.1637 there, unfortunately the name of his first wife is still unknown, but notes by unknown source state, that he married 1615.

 From 1626 to 1630 Lutheran inhabitants of the Austrian empire had to decide to convert back to Catholicism or leave the country.
 Additionally 1626 there had been a peasant war in and around the Mühlviertel, the north-eastern part of Upper Austria – Upper Austria was occupied by Bavaria -, bordering to Bohemia (Czech kingdom).

-During this time many families left the area, likely our Michael Hutsteiner, too.

-E.g. in Freistadt, the only town in the Mühlviertel and an hot-spot of Lutheran life, about 50-60% of all inhabitants left until 1630.
+During this time many families left the area of Upper Austria, likely our Michael Hutsteiner, too.
+As an example Freistadt, at that time the only town in the Mühlviertel and an hot-spot of Lutheran life, lost about 50-60% of all inhabitants until 1630.

 Somehow, this would confirm an old family legend which I was told by Ted Huthsteiner in the US, that his family originated by Huguenots who fled their country.

 It is recorded that in Kirchberg and Hartmannsdorf exulants from Bohemia and Upper Austria settled between 1620 and 1630.